 The first notable thing about this movie, from the get-go, is our friend Leo McCarey‘s billing as ‘Director’.
 We’re used to McCarey’s name appearing at the start of every L&H film, of course, but usually as ‘Supervising Director’, whatever that means in reality (come to think of it, if the studio were happy to play that game, one has to wonder why Stan Laurel’s name couldn’t have appeared as ‘Supervising Director’ for every Roach film – but what do I know!)

-The incredibly slow pace of the film is it’s greatest hindrance.
+The film’s greatest hindrance is the incredibly slow pace.
 Don’t get me wrong, the boys could stand in front of a camera and not move for the full two reels and I’d probably still enjoy it, but I can’t help but feel that many of the scenes could have used a little injection of something.

 As mentioned above, the plot is very close to that of ‘Sons of the Desert’.
 The boys are desperate to get away from their incredibly stern wives, played by Bess Flowers and Vivien Oakland (better known by L&H fans as the Sheriff’s wife in ‘Way Out West’ (1937)) and go for an afternoon of Poker at their ‘boys’ club’.
 There are some wonderful facial expressions in the first few shots, both from the fierce and overbearing wives and also the plotting husbands in the adjoining room – Ollie’s face in particular, when he thinks his wife has seen him gesticulating to Stan, is just wonderful.
 Babe Hardy is the master of provoking an immediate burst of laughter with just a look or expression.